omegadefender/Hide-PUMK-on-Facebook/readme.md

 ### 0.0.2.1 Update

+- Adjusted code to work with new FB changes
 - Added Options to remove Gaming from the Navbar
-- fixed duplicate desription text
+- fixed duplicate description text

 ### 0.0.2.0 Update